Creamy Butter Beans

 Notes

-The stock water from the jarred beans helps to make these beans creamy, so I would highly recommend using beans from the jar if you can.
-If you can only use dried or tinned beans, substitute the stock water with 0.5 cups of water or vegetable stock instead.
+• The stock water from the jarred beans helps to make these beans creamy, so I would highly recommend using beans from the jar if you can.
+If you can only use dried or tinned beans, substitute the stock water with stock (better than bouillon is very popular!) for a lovely flavor.

 Store your butter beans in an airtight container in the refrigerator for 3 - 5 days.
 Reheat them in the microwave before serving.